Shadow of rotating black holes with consistent thermodynamics: Results

 In addition to the hierarchy between different orders of coefficients, one can see from Figs.~\ref{fig:criticalcurvec1} and~\ref{fig:criticalcurved1} that if the coefficients are chosen in a way such that $G(z)<G_0$, the critical curves shrink, acquire more distortion, and display a more D-shaped contour, e.g., the red contour in Fig.~\ref{fig:criticalcurvec1} where $c_1<0$ and the blue contour in Fig.~\ref{fig:criticalcurved1} where $d_1>0$.
-This is because, when fixing $a_*$, the decrease of the running Newton coupling implies a smaller event horizon, and getting closer to the extreme configuration.
+Essentially, when fixing $a_*$, the decrease of the running Newton coupling implies a smaller event horizon, and the geometry is getting closer to the extreme configuration.

 The choice of the coefficients $(c_i,d_i)$ can directly alter the size of the critical curves.
 In Fig.~\ref{fig:Rfdensitymassind}, we show the fractional diameter deviation $\delta$ in the parameter space $(a_*,c_1/G_0M^2)$ and $(a_*,d_1/G_0M^2)$.
 The black and green curves indicate the constraints on $\delta$ from the upper limit of the Keck and VLTI measurements, respectively.